termslang/termslang/README.md

 Log TRANSFER EVENT with topics FROM, TO, data VALUE.
 ```

-## Method signatures
+## Methods
-Example of a method signature is:
+Example of a method name is:
 ```
 constant balanceOf(address owner);
 ```
 Here, variable OWNER is passed to the method.
-The name of the variable OWNER is inferred from balanceOf(address owner) method signature by capitalising the parameter's name.
-Every method has one and only one return statement
+The name of the variable OWNER is inferred from balanceOf(address owner) method name by capitalising the parameter's name.

+A method name must take exactly one line.
+Method body starts from the next line.
+Every method has one and only one return statement.

-The "constant" modifier is to be applied to methods that don't change the state.
-It is brought from Solidity and Will likely be removed in later versions as it can be inserted programmatically on preprocessor stage.
+NOTE: The "constant" modifier is to be applied to methods that don't change the state.
+It is brought from Solidity and will likely be removed in later versions.

 ## Clauses